Tissue Clearing Techniques

 I have cleared and labeled tissue - now what?

 The second part of the 3D histology process is to image tissues that have been rendered transparent with a confocal, light sheet or two-photon microscope.
-These imaging modalities also have their own advantages and disadvantages whereas the modality you should use is based upon your specific research question.
+These imaging modalities also have their own advantages and disadvantages and the modality you should use is based upon your specific research question.
 For example, light sheet microscopy is very good at acquiring 3D images from large whole tissues while it is limited in super high resolution imaging compared to confocal microscopy.
-There are two very important considerations for imaging that will help guide you to the right imaging modality.

 1) You cannot see greater than 500 to 1,000 microns with air-matched objective on a confocal instrument